monasticus/mlclient/docs/index.rst

     :alt: Python Version Support Badge

 ML Client is a python library providing a python API to manage a MarkLogic instance.
+Furthermore, it includes a Command Line Interface.

+Below you can find a few examples of basic usage.
+Read more in the deep documentation.

 -------------------